xin-wang-kr/xin-wang-kr.github.io/_publications/2020-hate-twitter.md

 title: "Constructing an Anti-Asian Hate Indicator for Pandemic-related Comments from Mainstream Media YouTube Channels"
 collection: publications
 permalink: /publication/2020-hate-twitter
-excerpt: "Pandemic-related-hate; GIS; Sentiment analysis; Anti-Asian Hate tweets; Deep neural network algorithm/Abstract:Anti-Asian hate tweets caused by COVID-19 pandemic is an ongoing social problem in the USA and around the world.
+excerpt: "Pandemic-related-hate; GIS; Sentiment analysis; Anti-Asian Hate tweets; Deep neural network algorithm"<br />"Abstract: Anti-Asian hate tweets caused by COVID-19 pandemic is an ongoing social problem in the USA and around the world.
 Although existing studies have been done by using a text classifier, little is known on how deep learning works with public sentiments of political opinions and geographical